OlegKorn/test_tasks/Postman snippets/postman - check all nested links of a site/README.md

-I'm not sure if it really checks ALL nested links of a site, but looks legit because it checks thousands of nested urls like /about, /news etc
+I'm not sure if it really checks ALL nested links of a site, but looks legit
 To iterate thru all the urls of a site in Postman you must create two requests in a collection:

 > [!TIP]